Soonad/docs.formality-lang.org/docs/source/tutorials/Theorem-Proving.md

 **TODO**: review and update with correct error messages (after the `Hole` update).
 Also talk about `log(x)`.

+**TODO**: this article is outdated since there isn't an equality primitive anymore.
+It must be updated to use `Data.Equal` instead.

 ### Simple proofs

 Let's prove a theorem about the boolean `not`: